What was the terrifying secret of the vampire tree?

 Notes

-- Mondo Macabro’s “Limited Edition” Blu-ray includes a booklet and art cards.
+- Mondo Macabro’s “Limited Edition” Blu-ray includes a 24-page booklet with writing by Ismael Fernandez (“‘Island of the Doomed’ at the Tail End of the First Wave of Spanish Horror”) and four art cards.

 - Shout!
 Factory’s “Elvira’s Movie Macabre Double Feature” DVD also includes The House That Screamed (1969).